AsherValentini/MiLO-Middleware/documentation/LLD.md

 1. Module-to-Class Mapping
 - One section per module from the HLD
-- For each: class name, public methods, key responsibilities
+- For each: class name, public/private methods, key responsibilities

 2. Threading Model
 - Which modules run in which threads